vpetersson/podcast-rss-generator/README.md

 - Converts ISO format dates to RFC 2822 format
 - Attempts to follow [The Podcast RSS Standard](https://github.com/Podcast-Standards-Project/PSP-1-Podcast-RSS-Specification)

+## Known Issues

+* Videos uploaded to YouTube [via RSS](https://support.google.com/youtube/answer/13525207?hl=en#zippy=%2Ccan-i-deliver-an-rss-feed-if-i-already-have-a-podcast-on-youtube) will be uploaded as audio
+* Spotify can't handle videos via RSS yet.
+You will be able to see the episodes in Podcaster, but they will not be processed and sent to Spotify properly.
+This is apparently a known issue that they are working on resolving.

+The workaround for the above issues is to manually upload the episodes.

 ## Installation

 ### Prerequisites